-Jigsaw Woodcut Prints with Jane Stobart RE and Mustafa Sidki – Weekend 28/29 November
+Jigsaw Woodcut Prints with Jane Stobart RE and Mustafa Sidki – Sadly this course has been cancelled

 The theme for this weekend printmaking course is inspired by Edvard Munch’s pioneering ‘jigsaw’ method, where a single woodcut is sawn into separate pieces, inked individually then reassembled before printing as a single image.
 Ideas for the imagery could be developed from the themes of ‘love’ or ‘angst’ inspired by the title of the British Museum’s 2019 Munch exhibition, or you can bring your own ideas with you instead.